 It is important to mention the high standards required to become a part of this Faculty - this community.
 Selection into the architecture program is largely from the top 5 per cent of NSW’s school leavers.
 The capability of our students, among whom striving for and achieving academic and professional excellence is the norm, is part of what makes this Faculty an exciting learning environment.

-Whether it's life in the faculty’s Hearth, its studios, labs or the myriad of facilities in and around the University and the city of Sydney, there can be few better places in which to have a full and enriching university experience.
+Whether it's life in the faculty’s studios, its labs or the myriad facilities in and around the University and the city of Sydney, there can be few better places in which to have a full and enriching university experience.

 Professor John Redmond